isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

 ### Border and Health Requirements

-For Work Pass Holders entering Singapore, please ensure you take note of the border and health measures for entering Singapore found [here](health/overview).
+Please ensure you take note of the border and health measures for entering Singapore found [here](health/overview).